singgiaditya/singgiaditya/README.md

   </ul>
 </div>

+🚀 **Tech Explorer | Mobile Dev Enthusiast | Idea Machine**
+I love turning ideas into real, usable products — from mobile apps to fun side projects.
+Always curious, always tinkering, always learning.

+## 🔧 Tech & Tools
+- Flutter & BLoC Architecture
+- Laravel & Rails for backend magic
+- MQTT, IoT, and experimental AI projects

+## 🎯 What I’m up to
+- Building creative mobile apps with clean architecture
+- Experimenting with IoT & greenhouse automation
+- Turning “what if” into “here it is”

+## 💡 Fun Facts
+- I tinker with tech until it works… or until my laptop begs for mercy
+- I believe: *If it can be made awesome, why settle for average?*
+- Too many ideas, too little time — but that’s the fun of it
+##
 - 🔭 I’m currently working on: Developing mobile app using flutter & Green House IoT Systems
 - 🌱 I’m currently learning: Mobile, Website & Back-End Development
 - 🌟 Focused on: delivering robust and user-friendly applications, including mobile apps, e-commerce platforms, and productivity tools.